sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

-# Graph Renaissance - basic aggreements
+# Graph Learning Renaissance (1) - basic aggreements
 After I started working more closely with machine learning, I read and reviewed many papers related to graphs.

 Many of them felt a bit odd to me—not because they were wrong, but because they often focused on inventing increasingly sophisticated tricks on graphs, without clearly explaining the intuition behind them.
+You often see phrases like “Better neighborhood modeling,” “enhance aggregation power,” “Structure-aware representations,” or “Expressive node representations.”
+They sound convincing, but I often find myself wondering what they really refer to beneath the surface.

-Coming from a mathematics and physics background, I tend to care more about the reasoning behind a phenomenon than about engineering a black-box method.
-To me, good intuition usually comes from first asking a more fundamental question: what is a graph, and how should we interpret it in the context of machine learning?
+Coming from a mathematics and physics background, I tend to care more about the reasoning behind a phenomenon rather than engineering a black-box method.
+For me, good intuition usually starts with a more basic question: what is a graph, and how should we think about it in machine learning?

+I believe that doing machine learning with graphs should begin with a clearer understanding of the nature of graphs themselves, as well as how features and embeddings associcated with them.

 During the first several years of my PhD, I spent a lot of time playing with graphs and embedding methods.
 Along the way, I gradually formed some perspectives that I rarely saw discussed explicitly.
-I felt they were worth writing down—and this blog is an attempt to do exactly that.
+I felt they were worth writing down—and this series of articles is an attempt to do exactly that.

 ## What is graph
 Informally speaking, a graph is a set of nodes and edges, usually denoted as (V,E).
 Any structure that can be described in this way can be called a graph—for example, a social network where nodes represent people and edges represent friendships, or a brain network where nodes are cells and edges represent neural connections.